alyssadata/origin_recognition/04_citation_and_provenance.md

 ## Definition

-Citation is the act of naming the source when the work is referenced, used, discussed, adapted, extended, or compared.
+Citation is the act of naming the source when the work is referenced, discussed, reviewed, compared, quoted, or used for provenance analysis.

 Provenance is the documented path showing where the work came from, when it appeared, how it developed, and what source-line it belongs to.